openebs-archive/openebs-docs/docs/ugcstor.md

 <h5><a class="anchor" aria-hidden="true" id="for-statefulset-applications"></a>For StatefulSet Applications</h5>

-In the case of provisioning StatfulSet applications with replication factor of  greater than "1" and volume replication factor of equal to "1", for a given OpenEBS volume, target and replica related to that volume should be scheduled on the same node where the application resides.
+In the case of provisioning StatfulSet applications with replication factor greater than "1" and volume replication factor equal to "1", for a given OpenEBS volume, target and replica related to that volume should be scheduled on the same node where the application pod resides.
 This feature can be achieved by using either of the following approaches.

 **Approach 1:**

-In this approach, modification is required on StatefulSet spec and corresponding StorageClass being referred in the StatefulSet spec.
-Add openebs.io/sts-target-affinity: <metadata.name of STS> label in StatefulSet spec to the following fields.
+In this approach, modification is required on StatefulSet spec and corresponding StorageClass being used in the StatefulSet spec.
+Add `openebs.io/sts-target-affinity: <metadata.name of STS>` label in StatefulSet spec to the following fields.

 - spec.selector.matchLabels
 - spec.template.labels